moorepants/resonance/notebook-src/02-book-balancing-intro.rst

 Now, an animation update function can be created which updates the bottom left corner's x and y coordinate at each time step.
-The last argument in the function signature must be the object that changes.
+The last argument in the function signature must be the object(s) that changes.

 .. code:: pycon